 Parisi pointed out that in 2009, overtime was nearly as high as it was in 2011 but the police department had about 119 cops.

-Unforeseeable circumstances -- including weather related events such as excessive snowfall or a tropical storm, or police investigations such as homicides or fires -- can augment overtime costs substantially in a short period of time, said Parisi.
+Unforeseeable circumstances -- including weather related events such as or a , or police investigations such as homicides or fires -- can augment overtime costs substantially in a short period of time, said Parisi.